minamide-group/regex-matching-analyzer/README.md

   + https://www.jalc.de/issues/2018/issue_23_1-3/jalc-2018-019-038.php
 - `Exhaustive`: Performs no backtracking

-- If you specify `Exhaustive`, the analyzer determines time complexity of exhaustive matching and its result might be different from that obtained by other algorithm.
+- If you specify `Exhaustive`, the analyzer determines time complexity of exhaustive matching and its result might be different from one obtained by other algorithms.

-- If you specify `Nondeterminism`, expressions which has constant matching time will be determined to be `linear` instead of `constant`.
+- If you specify `Nondeterminism`, expressions which have constant matching time will be determined to be `linear` instead of `constant`.